SamuelReeder/easy-gpt/README.md

-# lazy-gpt
+# lazygpt

 A Python package that simplifies the usage of the GPT API by providing a convenient class to manage context-driven instances of GPT models.
-With lazy-gpt, you can create instances, change models, and obtain context-driven responses from the GPT model.
+With lazygpt, you can create instances, change models, and obtain context-driven responses from the GPT model.

 ## Usage